Kandy-IO/kandy-cpaas-js-sdk/tutorials/Voice and Video Calls.md

 When the user clicks on the 'Make Call' button, we want our `makeCall` function to retrieve the information needed for the call, then make the call.

+Note that in order to be able to call PSTN destinations, your user/project should have at least one telephone number assigned.
+For WebRTC destinations telephone number, assignment is not required.

 ```javascript
 /*
  *  Voice and Video Call functionality.